AliceO2Group/QualityControl/doc/Advanced.md

 3. You might want to switch alidist to a branch corresponding to an FLP Suite version but `master` should work as well.
 4. `aliBuild build O2Suite --defaults o2-dataflow`
 It is necessary to build `O2Suite` and not `QualityControl`
-6. Run alienv at least once: `alienv enter O2Suite/latest`
+6. Run alienv at least once, or each time you switch branch: `alienv enter O2Suite/latest`
 7. Copy the absolute path to `sw/MODULES/<arch>`
 8. In aliECS, add a parameter `modulepath` and paste the path.
 9. When running with aliECS, the software from your build will be used.